Brewal/offlineForm/README.md

     <script type="text/javascript" src="path/to/offlineform.jquery.min.js"></script>
     `````

 2. Initialize the plugin.
-Here are a full initialization with all default options and events handler :
+Here is a full initialization with all default options and events handler :

     `````javascript
     $(document).ready(function(){